 Before you talk to a music instructor, be prepared with useful information about expectations and your child’s abilities and learning style.
 This helps the instructor customize lesson planning for the private lesson.
 Not every music school has the ability to customize music lessons.
 Always ask if they can.

 If you have found a school that pleases you then it is the responsibility of the instructor to tell you if and when adjustments are needed in their lesson plans to achieve a goal.
 If this is needed then it shouldn’t come as a surprise.
 You may need to assess your expectations as your child gets older.
 The instructor should keep you informed about your child’s musical progression through homework assignments and classroom performance.

-Depending on the music teacher you choose, there could be a sizable difference in take-home practice requirements, rehearsals, and performances.
-Some kids may need more/less practice time than others.
-Time management is a skill that will help your child juggle all their activities and will come in handy in adulthood, but your child will need your help in this department to ensure they develop musically and manage time wisely.
+Depending on the music school you choose, there could be a sizable difference in your child’s work load.
+Some kids may need more or less practice time than others.
+Time management is a skill that helps your child juggle all their activities and will come in handy in adulthood.
+Your child will need your support to ensure they develop musically and manage time wisely.

 Before adding music lessons to your weekly agenda, take a look at all of the obligations you and your child have.
 Attending a conservatory may require rigorous take-home practice requirements, rehearsals, and performances to be demanding.
 Does it make sense adding an activity that will require some practice?